-Wexford Hikes Archives — Our Family Hikes https://www.ourlittlehiker.com/category/wexford-hikes/ Sun, 10 Apr 2022 17:05:48 +0000 en-US hourly 1 136102945 Arthurstown to Duncannon Coastal Walk Co Wexford https://www.ourlittlehiker.com/arthurstown-to-duncannon-coastal-walk-co-wexford/ Sun, 09 May 2021 07:56:31 +0000 https://www.ourlittlehiker.com/?p=4686 Arthurstown to Duncannon Coastal Walk Co Wexford We decided to start the coastal walk at Killesk church (Eircode Y34 AV90) on the Duncannon road as it allowed us to park our car in a safe location and it removed all the road walking from this trail.
+Wexford Hikes Archives — Our Family Hikes https://www.ourlittlehiker.com/category/wexford-hikes/ A family hiking blog around ireland Sun, 10 Apr 2022 17:05:48 +0000 en-US hourly 1 136102945 Arthurstown to Duncannon Coastal Walk Co Wexford https://www.ourlittlehiker.com/arthurstown-to-duncannon-coastal-walk-co-wexford/ Sun, 09 May 2021 07:56:31 +0000 https://www.ourlittlehiker.com/?p=4686 Arthurstown to Duncannon Coastal Walk Co Wexford We decided to start the coastal walk at Killesk church (Eircode Y34 AV90) on the Duncannon road as it allowed us to park our car in a safe location and it removed all the road walking from this trail.
 The church entrance is opposite the trail here.
 We [...]

 The post Arthurstown to Duncannon Coastal Walk Co Wexford appeared first on Our Family Hikes.